TheSpeedX/CF-Patcher/README.md

 config.json:
 1. Enter your email, zone_id, api_key, dns_record id and whatever domain/subdomain you wanna regulary update.
 2. Save it and start building the container

+## Change IP Check time

+The IP check is set to 15min.
+This can be adjusted in main.py under the variable:

+> print("Sleeping for 15 minutes")
+> time.sleep(60 * 15)